 How Much Passive Income Do You Actually Need?

 The answer starts with your living expenses.
-According to the Association of Superannuation Funds of Australia (ASFA)’s February 2026 Retirement Standard, a comfortable retirement requires:
+According to the ASFA Retirement Standard (February 2026), a comfortable retirement requires:

 |---|---|---|

-Important: ASFA’s figures assume you own your home outright.
-If you’ll be renting in retirement which affects a growing number of Australians your income needs are substantially higher.
-In our experience advising 500+ Australian families, renting retirees often underestimate this by $15,000–$20,000 per year, which can derail even a well-funded early retirement.
+ASFA’s figures assume you own your home outright.
+If you will be renting in retirement, which affects a growing number of Australians, your income needs are substantially higher.
+Renting retirees commonly underestimate housing costs by $15,000 to $20,000 per year, which can derail even a well-funded early retirement.

 Calculating Your Early Retirement Number